Types of Natural Stone for Home Decoration

 Gabbro

-Application of gabbro:
+Applications of gabbro:

-- facade cladding, exterior finishing of buildings
+- facade cladding and exterior finishing of buildings

 - floor cladding in private houses

-- monumental art, monuments
+- monumental art and monuments

 Labradorite (peacock stone)

-A magmatic crystalline-grained rock
+A magmatic, crystalline-grained rock.

-- exterior finish of buildings
+- exterior finishing of buildings

-- floors, columns, wall plinths
+- floors, columns, and wall plinths

 - monumental architecture